yslianTim/rhbm_gem/docs/developer/adding-dataobject-operations.md

 ## 4. Typed Integration Inside Generic Code

-- prefer concrete typed methods over shared runtime-dispatch layers
+- prefer concrete typed methods over a shared runtime-dispatch layer
 - if only `ModelObject` is supported, accept `ModelObject &` directly
 - if only `MapObject` is supported, accept `MapObject &` directly
+- if a command owns mixed top-level objects, keep type bookkeeping inside `CommandObjectCache`
-- keep top-level persistence routing source-private; do not add public dispatch helpers just for catalog naming or repository/file routing
+- keep persistence routing private to `CommandBase` and repository internals; do not add public dispatch helpers just for catalog naming or repository/file routing
-- if command-local branches start growing, move the multi-step logic into typed helpers instead of adding a new type-erased facade
+- if command-local branches start growing, move the multi-step logic into typed helpers instead of adding another type-erased facade

 ## 5. Command Integration Pattern